vinzlac/simpleLlmCallPrompt/README.md

 # Multi-Provider LLM Interactive Client

-A simple Python application that allows you to interact with multiple LLM APIs (Mistral and Gemini) in an interactive mode.
+A simple Python application that allows you to interact with multiple LLM APIs (Mistral, Gemini, and OpenRouter) in an interactive mode.

 ## Features